 A retention bonus is a one-time payment to encourage workers to continue working in community clinics.

-All community clinic workers, or employees of a Federally Qualified Health Center, rural health centers, FQHC look-a-likes, Indian health centers and intermittent health centers, in California who are not in management or in supervisory positions will receive the retention bonus.
+All community clinic workers, or employees of a Federally Qualified Health Center, rural health centers, FQHC look-a-likes, Indian health centers and intermittent health centers, in California who are not in management or in supervisory positions are eligible for the bonus.

 Each eligible community clinic worker will receive $1,000.